dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-orchard-core-cms-module.md

 - In our example, we are going to create the Event content type.
 - We can attach the Map content part to the content type via code or UI in the admin panel.
 - To simplify our example, we will start by using admin panel.
-- Before using Map part, we need to enable Codesanook.Map module.
+- Before using Map part, we need to enable OrchardExample.Map module.
 - Go to admin panel, on left-hand side menu:
   1. Click Configuration.
   2. Click Features.